pygame/pygame/docs/reST/ref/surfarray.rst

    | :sl:`Gets the array system types currently supported.`
    | :sg:`get_arraytypes () -> tuple`

-   Checks, which array systems are available and returns them as a tuple of strings.
+   DEPRECATED: Checks, which array systems are available and returns them as a tuple of strings.
 The values of the tuple can be used directly in the :func:`pygame.surfarray.use_arraytype` () method.
 If no supported array system could be found, None will be returned.